 Prerequisites

-This guide assumes you have already met the following prerequisites:- You have already created a source bucket that you want to inventory.
+This guide assumes you’ve already met the following prerequisites:- You’ve already created a source bucket that you want to inventory.

 - You have permissions to create a destination bucket for the output.